Our Values Drive Our Behaviors

 Freese and Nichols values our partners, subconsultants and vendors and view them as essential collaborators in delivering successful projects to our clients and their constituents.
 We choose to work with firms who share our company values: adhering to ethical business practices, providing excellent client service, and committing to long-term, mutually beneficial relationships.

-FNI integrates diverse firms into our project teams in a meaningful capacity.
-We understand and recognize clients’ interest in using Small, M/W/DBE and HUB partners, and we have the experience, resources and local commitment to partner with diverse consultants and suppliers.
+Freese and Nichols integrates a wide variety of firms into our project teams in a meaningful capacity.
+We understand and recognize clients’ interest in using small, M/W/DBE, veteran and HUB partners, and we have the experience, resources and local commitment to partner with these consultants and suppliers.

-We actively build relationships with Small, M/W/DBE and HUB firms partners by participating in local organizations that support, develop and collaborate with small-, woman- and minority-owned businesses.
+We actively build relationships with small, M/W/DBE, veteran and HUB firms by participating in local organizations that support, develop and collaborate with such businesses.
 We target firms in the communities that we serve, understanding each firm’s capabilities and developing personal relationships.
-We then carefully select our project subconsultants to provide quality services for each individual project to meet our client’s specific needs.
+We then carefully select our project subconsultants to provide quality services for each individual project to meet our clients’ specific needs.

 image description